Recovery From Addictions, Part 5By Dr. Margaret Paul

 Recovery from addictions is based on two major shifts in your thinking and behavior:

-- Shifting your intention from AVOIDING RESPONSIBILITY FOR YOUR FEELINGS to LEARNING ABOUT LOVING YOURSELF.
-This means shifting from your wounded self/ego/mind having dominion over your choices to your loving Adult/spiritual Guidance having dominion over your choices.
+Shifting your intention from avoiding repsonsibility for your feelilngs to learing about loving yourself.
+This means shifting from your ego wounded self having dominion over your choices to your loving adult having dominion over your choices.

 - Learning to access your personal spiritual Guidance so that you can fill yourself with the unconditional love and compassion of Spirit rather than turning to addictions to fill the emptiness and take away the pain.